 The Adi Dharmi of India

-The Adi Dharmi of India, numbering approximately 1,550,000 people, are No Longer Unreached.
-They are a community of India and can also be known as Ad Dharmi.
+The Adi Dharmi of India, numbering approximately 1,570,000 people, are No Longer Unreached.
+They are a socioreligious scheduled caste community of Punjab and Delhi originating from the 1920s Ad Dharm movement among the Chamar; Punjabi and Hindi-speaking, practicing Hinduism, Sikhism, and the Ravidas tradition.
 They are an Indigenous people, in the Punjabi people cluster of the South Asian Peoples affinity bloc.
-Their primary religion is Hinduism - Folk.
+Their primary religion is Folk Hinduism.
 They primarily speak Hindi.

 Adi Dharmi in India photo